FERC backs record market manipulation fine on Barclays

 Since 2005, FERC has increased its enforcement division's staff to more than 200 from about a dozen, led by a number of high-profile law enforcement recruits.

-Barclays in a December 14 document termed the allegations that are the center of the agency's case "erroneous inferences drawn from mere fragments of documents."
+Barclays in a December 14 document termed the allegations that are the centre of the agency's case "erroneous inferences drawn from mere fragments of documents."

 FERC termed the bank's December response, at over 500 mostly single-spaced pages, "remarkable."